 Gordon Robertson, had an illustrious career with the Canadian government.
 Over the course of thirty-eight years, he served in a variety of capacities including Deputy Minister of Northern Affairs and National Resources, Clerk of the Privy Council and Commissioner of the Northwest Territories.
 Tributes to his public service include the Vanier Medal, a Fellow of the Royal Society of Canada, a member of the Queen’s Privy Council for Canada and a Companion of the Order of Canada.

 Mr. Robertson’s association with Carleton began in the early 1960s when he was appointed a member of the Board of Governors (1962-1971).
 In 1980, he became Carleton’s fifth Chancellor, a position he held until 1990.
 In that year he received an Honorary Doctor of Laws from the University and in 1992 was named the University’s first Chancellor Emeritus.
-To recognize his outstanding contributions to Carleton, Robertson Hall, a key administration building on campus is named in his honour.
+To recognize his outstanding contributions to Carleton, Robertson Hall, the main administration building on campus was named in his honour.